 The Kingdom of Bahrain has not acceded to the Mine Ban Treaty.

 Bahrain last expressed serious interest in accession to the Mine Ban Treaty in 2007, but has not demonstrated similar enthusiasm since then.
-However, Bahrain did vote in favor of the annual United Nations General Assembly (UNGA) Resolution 74/61, on 12 December 2019, promoting the implementation of the convention.
+However, Bahrain voted in favor of the annual United Nations General Assembly (UNGA) Resolution 75/52, on 7 December 2020, promoting the implementation of the convention.

 In January 2011, Bahrain’s undersecretary of International Affairs said that “Bahrain participated in all meetings of the convention but did not accede for security reasons, and the agreement at the Gulf Cooperation Council to join collectively.”